nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Data associated with a month includes:

 - The budget set by you for that month
+- Your total expense for that month
-- Your remaining budget for that month
+- The amount you have spent in relation to the total budget for that month (in term of percentage)
 - Your list of financial records for that month

 <img src="images/features/view-month.png" width="600px">